EduReviewerBlogIs the MCAT Hard? SPOILER: It is NOT EASY!

 Take a look at the latest MCAT scores – The average MCAT score for medical school applicants was a staggering 506.4!
 So, it’s apparent that this test accompanies massive competition.

 As a student, it’s vital to have detailed info about this exam and find out why is the MCAT so hard?
 Let’s delve deeper and know more about this prominent medical standardized test.
-If you’re starting on the MCAT journey and want to finish strong, Blueprint MCAT review can help you.

 What Makes the MCAT Challenging?